If you want to strengthen your relationship, try meditation with your significant other. Trust me, it does wonders for couples. I should know.

-- Meditate at each stage.
-You will now feel closer to them, physically, than ever before.
+- You will now feel closer to them than ever before.

-Whenever you ignore your desires or feelings, you’re leading yourself to harm.
-Buddha may have said, “Desire is the root of all suffering” but that doesn’t mean you should ignore your desire.
+Buddha may have said, “Desire is the root of all suffering.”
+But that doesn’t mean you should ignore your desire.

-When you ignore a part of yourself you simply push it down deeper.
-Besides, meditating as a couple is a healthy way to embrace your fantasies.
-By being mindful of your fantasies and by acting them out, you allow yourself to explore a new aspect of yourself and a new part of your relationship.
+When you ignore a part of yourself you push it down deeper inside.

+Thankfully, we can explore your fantasies in a healthy way by meditating.
+By being mindful of your fantasies and acting them out, we explore a new aspect of ourselves and a new part of our relationship.

-Take one night a week to allow yourself to live out your fantasies with your partner.
+One night a week, live out your fantasies with your partner.
 You’ll find this deepens your relationship tremendously.

-As a meditation teacher, I’m often advising people to get in touch with their senses.
+As a meditation teacher, I often advise people to focus on their senses.

-Place some scented candles, play some romantic and relaxing music, and create a divine sensual paradise.
-Then meditate on your senses and allow your senses to lead you towards intimacy.
+Place some scented candles, and play some romantic music.
+Create a divine sensual paradise.
+Then, meditate on your senses.
+And allow your senses to lead you toward intimacy.

-Did you know that The Ancient Egyptians believed that you could channel sexual energy through the chakras and thereby achieve eternal youth?
-This is done by climaxing while meditating.
+Did you know that The Ancient Egyptians believed that you could channel sexual energy?
+They believed this was the key to eternal youth.
+How do you do it?
+Why, by climaxing while meditating, of course.

-- Take five minutes to close your eyes and focus on your breathing.
+- Close your eyes and focus on your breathing for five minutes.

 - Open your eyes and focus on your partner.